inca-viewer/inca/README.md

 If you are bedridden or disabled<br>
 No keyboard is needed.
 Uses long clicks, middle button & mouse gestures<br>
 Just run Ince.exe - browser will open in pictures folder<br>
-To 'uninstall', just close from taskbar tray and delete the inca folder<br><br>
+To 'uninstall', just close from taskbar tray and delete the inca folder<br>

 YouTube Style film strip beneath video<br>
 Find, organize, edit and view media files in browser tabs<br>
 10 second snips/gifs, favorites, history, slideshows<br>